14 Stunning examples of exterior wooden cladding

 Of course, this drive towards sustainable living is fantastic, and has inspired the architectural minds among us to challenge the traditional perceptions of materials such as timber, creating complex, clever structures that have not previously been achieved.

 To its core, timber is a truly remarkable natural material, providing both warmth and comfort, as well as a flourish of unique style and texture to exteriors, thoroughly encouraging innovation in design.
-Moreover, its outstanding thermal and sound insulation properties make timber ideal for both new build and renovation projects – it is no surprise, then, that exterior wooden siding has become increasingly prevalent in architectural design.
+Moreover, its outstanding thermal and sound insulation properties make timber ideal for both new build and renovation projects – it is no surprise, then, that exterior wooden cladding has become increasingly prevalent in architectural design.

 The Simple One